videlalvaro/videlalvaro.github.io/_posts/2010-08-20-riak-map-reduce-queries-in-clojure.markdown

   (as-proplist v3 closerl/otp-binary closerl/otp-long)))
 {% endhighlight %}

-What have here are a couple of anonymous functions that have access to some Clojure libraries for processing the data.
-For example in in the reduce example we want to return a data structure like:
+What we have here are a couple of anonymous functions that have access to some Clojure libraries for processing the data.
+For example in the reduce example we want to return a data structure like:

     [{<<"word1">>, Count1}, {<<"word2">>, Count2}, ...]